Updated on January 20, 2025

 • Geometric patterns

 Phosphenes are also linked to visual hallucinations, which include more complex, picturesque images.
-These are typically caused by drugs, alcohol, stress, fever, or psychotic conditions.2
+These are typically caused by drugs, alcohol, stress, fever, or psychotic conditions.

-• Visual snow, the perception of static or fuzz in the visual field
+• Visual snow (static or fuzz in the visual field)

 • Bright colors